Antidepressants are a type of medication that is commonly used to treat depression and other mental health conditions.

 Antidepressants are a type of medication that can effectively treat depression and other mental health conditions.
 Still, they may also have potential side effects, both short-term and long-term.

-These side effects may include weight gain or loss, sexual dysfunction, dry mouth, constipation or diarrhea, drowsiness or fatigue, blurred vision, changes in blood pressure, and changes in blood sugar levels.
+These side effects may include weight gain or loss, sexual dysfunction, dry mouth, constipation or diarrhea, drowsiness or fatigue, blurred vision, blood pressure changes, and blood sugar levels.
 Some people may also experience withdrawal symptoms when they stop taking antidepressants, such as dizziness, nausea, and flu-like symptoms.

 It is generally recommended to gradually taper off antidepressants rather than stop them abruptly to minimize the risk of withdrawal symptoms.